purescript-contrib/governance/updater/docs/README.md

 The `contrib-updater` tool is a Swiss Army knife for maintaining PureScript Contributor libraries.
 It supports the following commands (click to read the relevant documentation):

 - [Generate](./01-Generate.md) - Generate a standard set of template files for the current repository.
+- [Sync Labels](./02-Sync-Labels.md) - Update issue labels and sync their colors and descriptions

 ## Usage